This article is an excerpt from Atomic Habits.

 The Shape of Human Behavior

-In his award-winning book, Guns, Germs, and Steel, scientist Jared Diamond points out an obvious fact: different continents have different shapes.
-At first glance, this seems rather unimportant, but it turns out to have a profound impact on human behavior.
+In his award-winning book, Guns, Germs, and Steel, anthropologist and biologist Jared Diamond points out a simple fact: different continents have different shapes.
+At first glance, this statement seems rather obvious and unimportant, but it turns out to have a profound impact on human behavior.

-Meanwhile, the land mass that makes up Europe, Asia, and the Middle East is the opposite.
+The primary axis of the Americas runs from north to south.
+That is, the landmass of North and South America tends to be tall and thin rather than wide and fat.
+The same is generally true for Africa.
+Meanwhile, the landmass that makes up Europe, Asia, and the Middle East is the opposite.
 This massive stretch of land tends to be more east-west in shape.
-Interestingly, the shape of each region has played a significant role in driving human behavior throughout the centuries.
+According to Diamond, this difference in shape played a significant role in the spread of agriculture over the centuries.

 The Remarkable Power of Environment

-When agriculture began to spread around the globe, farmers had a much easier time expanding along east-west routes than along north-south routes.
-This is because locations along the same latitude generally share similar climates, amounts of sunlight and rainfall, and comparable changes in seasons.
-This allowed farmers in Europe and Asia to domesticate a few crops and easily grow them along the entire stretch of land from France to China.
+When agriculture began to spread around the globe, farmers had an easier time expanding along east-west routes than along north-south ones.
+This is because locations along the same latitude generally share similar climates, amounts of sunlight and rainfall, and changes in season.
+These factors allowed farmers in Europe and Asia to domesticate a few crops and grow them along the entire stretch of land from France to China.

-Meanwhile, the climate can vary wildly when you travel from north to south.
+By comparison, the climate varies greatly when traveling from north to south.
 Just imagine how different the weather is in Florida compared to Canada.
-Many crops that grow well in warm weather do not grow well in cold weather.
-In order to spread crops north and south, farmers would need to find and domesticate new plants whenever the climate changed.
+You can be the most talented farmer in the world, but it won’t help you grow Florida oranges in the Canadian winter.
+Snow is a poor substitute for soil.
+In order to spread crops along north-south routes, farmers would need to find and domesticate new plants whenever the climate changed.